 i) one or more <V2X-service-id> elements.
 Each <V2X-service-id> element contains the V2X service ID which the V2X UE is no longer interested in receiving (e.g. PSID or ITS AID of ETSI ITS DENM, ETSI ITS CAM); and

 ii) one or more <layer2-id> elements.
-Each <layer2-id> element is encoded as the DestinationLayer2ID specified in 3GPP TS 36.300 [16]; or
+Each <layer2-id> element is encoded as the DestinationLayer2ID specified in 3GPP TS 36.300 [16]; and

 c) <result>, an optional element which indicates a value either "success" or "failure".